 Horizontal lines: In multiples of 5 rows, surface crochet in between rows 2 & 3, and 3 & 4.

-I hope you enjoyed making this plaid pillow!
-Be sure to tag me on Instagram (@_stitchberry) with your cushion, I would love to see it!
+I hope you enjoy this plaid pillow crochet pattern!
+Be sure to tag me on Instagram (@stitchberryblog) with your Darlin’ Plaid Pillow, I would love to see it!

 This post contains affiliate links.
 These links help me to give my audience free patterns.
 Thank you for your support!